do's and dont's

 Brackets around individual statements are optional, except in the case of nested if statements.constness

-Declare all pointer and array function arguments const unless you mean for the function to change their associated data.headers
+Declare all pointer and array function arguments const unless the function is meant to change their associated data.headers

 Make use of header files to prototype all functions shared by multiple files.

-Each header should include precisely the other headers that are required to describe its contents.
+Each header should include precisely the other headers required to describe its contents.
 That is, an otherwise empty .c file that includes just the one header, should compile.

 One header per .c file is a good rule of thumb.
 (Finding an appropriate division is a bit of a challenge --Don't cram everything into one header !!!)